TRI-AMDD/htp_md/README.md

 ## Using htp_md
 To run analysis functions, run:
 `python main.py <action> [-d <dir_path>]`

-### Tutorial
-TODO: A tutorial (doc or jupyter notebook) that walks through installation of repo, download a test trajectory, use analyze_all to extract properties, use ML to make a prediction, and visualize.

 ## How to contribute
 User contributions for new analysis functions and data are greatly appreciated.